pranaykasturi/mosaik-heatpump/docs/example_scenarios.rst

 domestic hot water demand with the heat available in the hot water tank and controlling the operation of the heat pump.

 The simulation is configured as shown below.
-The inputs to the models are handled by *‘mosaik-csv’* and the outputs are handled by *‘mosaik-hdf5’*.
+The inputs/outputs to/from the models are handled by *‘mosaik-csv’*.

 .. literalinclude:: ./code/examples/scenario_time_shifted.py
    :language: python